All posts by maxinbalham

 *

 The huckaback structure involves an alternation between tightly woven and loosely woven areas with long ‘floats’.
 There are a number of variations but the common form has five ends (warp threads) and five picks (weft threads) in each unit, and is characterised by pairs of floats lying on the surface.
 On the loom, the top face of the cloth has pairs of picks (shown on the left in black in the diagram above) which float crosswise over five ends, while the underside has pairs of ends (shown on the right in white) which float lengthwise over five picks.
-These arching floats literally ride piggyback on a tabby-weave ground.
+These floats have an arched or bowed form, and might be descibed as riding piggyback on a tabby-weave ground.

 *